Shopify/ruby-lsp/jekyll/index.markdown

 and the language server can be launched running `ruby-lsp` (without bundle exec in order to properly hook into your project's dependencies).

+### Custom Ruby LSP bundle

+The Ruby LSP executable generates a custom bundle with the goal of not requiring users to add the `ruby-lsp` gem to their Gemfiles and at the same time being able to hook into project dependencies.
+[Learn more](custom-bundle).

 ## Add-ons